urnathan/joust/README.md

 ## Example

-I use Make to build, along with separating the build directory tree from the source tree -- so the source directories are unaltered by the build.
+I use Make to build, along with separating the build directory tree from the source tree &mdash; so the source directories are unaltered by the build.
 A project may consist of multiple source directories, but tests will be somewhere under `tests` subdirectories within this heirarchy.